-A large variety of birds feeds in the waters of Cleveland Bay and use the beaches and headlands of the mainland and Magnetic Island as nesting and breeding sites.
+A large variety of birds feed in the waters of Cleveland Bay and use the beaches and headlands of the mainland and Magnetic Island as nesting and breeding sites.
 A number of the birds using Cleveland Bay are listed as marine, migratory, endangered, vulnerable or rare.
-For instance, Little terns have been observed feeding in the TOT Development site, and their habitat requirements will need to be addressed.
+Little Terns have been observed feeding in the TOT Development site, and although their food source is not restricted to this environment, their habitat requirements will need to be considered.

-The other listed species (Appendix 2) are recorded from the GBRMP, and are known to feed, nest, migrate through or reside in turbid nearshore waters such as those found in
+The other listed species (Table 6) are recorded from the GBRMP, and are known to feed, nest, migrate through or reside in turbid nearshore waters such as those found in Cleveland Bay.

-Cleveland Bay.
 All the species listed are vulnerable to pollution and habitat destruction, and have varying tolerance to water quality.
 Dugongs and turtles are arguably the most sensitive species, because of their abundance in Cleveland Bay, their dependence on sensitive food resources (seagrass beds, pelagic organisms), and their vulnerability to boat strikes in shallow water.
-The survival of green turtles was recently put into question in the context of global warming, highlighting the need to protect key habitats and food resources (Mangnall 2006).
+The survival of Green Turtles was recently put into question in the context of global warming, highlighting the need to protect key habitats and food resources (Mangnall 2006).